Comparing S Corp and LLC

 This is a question that we are frequently asked, so here is a brief comparison between the two.
 They both have certain similarities.
 They are pass-through tax entities and offer some degree of liability protection.
-However, an LLC would be more likely to offer superior liability protection over an S corporation based on the individual state laws where the entity is incorporated.
+However, an LLC would be more likely to offer superior liability protection over an S Corp based on the individual state laws where the entity is incorporated.
 The pass-through taxation feature means that the income or loss is reflected on the personal income tax returns of the owners.

 However, there are many other areas where the two are quite different.
 The ownership of an S corporation is restricted to 75 shareholders.
 An LLC has no restriction on the number of shareholders.
 S corporations are restricted to U.S. citizens as shareholders whereas LLCs have no such restrictions.
 An S corporation cannot be owned by C corporations, other S corporations, partnership, LLCs and many kinds of trusts.
 LLCs have no such restrictions.